wafflepie/redux-syringe/docs/faq/general.md

 1. Wrap your `<Union />` component in a `<NamespaceProvider />`.
 2. Pass `() => useContext(WidgetContext).namespace` as the `useNamespace` prop to the namespace provider.

 That's it!
-All injector decorators, `namespacedConnect`, and namespaced hooks will always access the namespace of the widget they are being used in.
+All decorators and hooks will always access the namespace of the widget they are being used in.

 To use injectors globally, pass `isGlobal: true` to them.
 To access global state and affect global state, use the decorators and hooks from React Redux directly.